Herbs & Supplements Found in Biofilm Protocols

 START THE DOSE AT 125 MG OR LESS, as severe Herx. can result if you use too high a dose to start.
 Slowly work up the dose to a manageable one over a period of weeks.
 (Get some empty capsules and measure out doses.)
 We can't stress enough the importance of going slowly.

-*If you are experiencing acute Lyme Disease, you may want to omit Lactoferrin, since it is derived from milk (some dried dairy products may contain Lyme bacteria that has been shown to grow when cultured).
+*If you are experiencing acute Lyme Disease, you may want to omit Lactoferrin, since it is derived from milk (some dried dairy products have been shown to culture and grow Lyme bacteria.

 5. cis-2-decenoic acid, contained in Royal Jelly or other sources (acts as a dispersant to dissolve protein, nucleic acids, polysaccharides.)
 Be sure you take a high quality product, as mold has been detected in some products sold on the internet.

-9. Berberine (natural solvent that blocks the ability of biofilms to stick to epithelial tissue and fibronectin in the body, interferes with biofilm formation, inhibits metabolism of bacteria).
+7. Berberine (natural solvent that blocks the ability of biofilms to stick to epithelial tissue and fibronectin in the body, interferes with biofilm formation, inhibits metabolism of bacteria).
+Berberine can create an upset stomach in some people.

 (some herbs have a detergent action to disrupt the outer cell membrane of the spirochete and possibly the biofilm.)
 Items like Golden Seal (berberine is derived from goldenseal, oregon grape, and other sources)